mikkelme/MastersThesis/README.md

 #### Week 38 (19/09 - 25/09) - Working from Oslo
 - Made a friction procedure (relax, stretch, pause, add normal force, pause, drag sheet along substrate).
 Now working on friciton force measurement.
+- Added more precise way to keep track of stretch pct by measuring min and max of PB
+- Added write to file of friction forces

 ## Things to remember